General Motors Delta platform: Delta II

 Delta II was General Motors' global compact car platform, developed by Opel in Germany.
 It was the successor to the GM Delta platform.
-Internally it is simply known as a new Global Compact Vehicle Architecture or GCV.
+Internally, it is simply known as a new Global Compact Vehicle Architecture or GCV.

-The platform features a torsion beam (marketed as compound crank) rear suspension with optional Watt's link which improves vehicle handling; such configuration is used with the Opel Astra, Cadillac ELR, Opel Cascada and higher trim-levels of the American-market Chevrolet Cruze.
+The platform features a torsion beam (marketed as compound crank) rear suspension with optional Watt's linkage which improves vehicle handling; such configuration is used with the Opel Astra, Buick Verano, Cadillac ELR, Opel Cascada, and higher trim-levels of the American-market Chevrolet Cruze.

 This suspension is usually described as semi-independent, meaning that the two wheels can move relative to each other, but their motion is still somewhat inter-linked, to a greater extent than in a true independent rear suspension (IRS).
 This can mildly compromise the handling and ride quality of the vehicle.
 For this reason, some manufacturers have changed to different linkage designs.
-As an example, Volkswagen dropped the torsion beam in favour of a true IRS for the Volkswagen Golf Mk5, possibly in response to the Ford Focus' Control Blade rear suspension.
+As an example, Volkswagen dropped the torsion beam in favour of a true IRS for the Volkswagen Golf Mk5, possibly in response to the Ford Focus's Control Blade rear suspension.

-As noted, certain GM brands and models have continued to use the suspension setup, known variously as twist beam, torsion beam or compound crank suspension.
+As noted, certain GM brands and models have continued to use the suspension setup, known variously as twist beam, torsion beam, or compound crank suspension.
 This is at a cost saving of €100 per car compared to multi-link rear suspension.
-The version used on the 2009-on Opel Astra uses a Watts linkage at a cost of €20 to address the drawbacks and provide a competitive and cost effective rear suspension.
+The version used on the 2009–2015 Opel Astra and the 2011–2016 Buick Verano uses a Watt's linkage at a cost of €20 to address the drawbacks and provide a competitive and cost-effective rear suspension.
 The Renault Mégane and Citroen C4 also have stayed with the twist beam.
-The twist beam has been shown to suffer less from bush wear, than fully independent multi-link suspension, thus resulting in a virtually maintenance free rear suspension.
+The twist beam has been shown to suffer less from bushing wear than a fully independent multi-link suspension, thus resulting in a virtually maintenance-free rear suspension.

 GM chose this compact vehicle architecture for its first Voltec application, the Chevrolet Volt.
-Production began in November 2010 with the first Chevrolet Volts delivered to retails customers in December 2010.
+Production began in November 2010 with the first examples delivered to retail customers in December 2010.